Ephraim-usc/egrm/README.md

 There is an additional commandline tool

-    simulate
+    manuscript/simulate

 which is included in the package, but not installed by default.
 You may manually run this script.

-A complete explanation of its parameters and output files can be found at [reproduce.rst].
+A complete explanation of its parameters and output files can be found at

+    manuscript/reproduce.rst

 Support